-The Morrison vs. NAB ruling impacts on the Fund's ability to claim for compensation in the US.
-However there have been different interpretations of the ruling.
-It remains to be seen exactly how the Morrison vs. NAB ruling will be applied further.
-As a result investors are increasingly looking to obtain compensation through other jurisdictions where the legal process may require investors to "opt-in" to the case prior to the trial if they wish to participate.
-Lothian Pension Funds will consider the potential benefits and risks on a case by case basis.
+The Morrison vs. NAB ruling continues to impacts on the Fund's ability to claim for compensation in the US.
+As a result of the ruling investors are increasingly looking to obtain compensation through other jurisdictions where the legal process may require investors to "opt-in" to the case prior to the trial if they wish to participate.
+Officers have reviewed a small number of such cases and Lothian Pension Fund will consider the potential benefits and risks on a case by case basis.